DavidDTessier/daviddtessier.ca/src/content/posts/ai-security-model-armor.md

 #### Model Armor Integration

-Once the _Model Armor_ template is created and ready to use, now you have a two options to choose from when it comes to validations and/or sanitization which are described in detail below.
+Once the _Model Armor_ template is created and ready to use, now you have two options to choose from when it comes to validations and/or sanitization which are described in detail below.

-**User Prompt Inspection/Sanitization**
+##### User Prompt Inspection/Sanitization

 This sanitization process leverages the _Model Armor_ service to validate and sanitize the user's prompt that is being sent to the LLM.
 The sanitization process inspects the content of the user prompt against the configured safety and protect filters of _Model Armor_.
 The following python code demonstrates how to integrate model armor:

 ```python